Green Infrastructure Funding Opportunities

-NOAA Community-Based Restoration Program—This program began in 1996 to inspire and sustain local efforts to restore coastal habitat.
+NOAA Community-Based Restoration ProgramEXIT—This program began in 1996 to inspire and sustain local efforts to restore coastal habitat.
 It has funded more than 1,500 projects in the United States, Canada, the Caribbean, and the Pacific Islands that have restored more than 41,000 acres of habitat and opened more than 1,700 stream miles for fish passage.

-USDA National Urban and Community Forestry Program—Under the U.S. Forest Service, this program’s objectives are to establish sustainable community forests that improve the public’s health, well-being, and economic vitality, and create resilient ecosystems for present and future generations.
+USDA National Urban and Community Forestry ProgramEXIT—Under the U.S. Forest Service, this program’s objectives are to establish sustainable community forests that improve the public’s health, well-being, and economic vitality, and create resilient ecosystems for present and future generations.
 When funds are available, cost-share grants support urban and community forestry projects that have national and multistate application and impact.

-USDA Rural Development Water and Environmental Programs (WEP)—WEP is the only federal source exclusively focused on the water and waste infrastructure needs of rural communities with populations of 10,000 or less.
+USDA Rural Development Water and Environmental Programs (WEP)EXIT—WEP is the only federal source exclusively focused on the water and waste infrastructure needs of rural communities with populations of 10,000 or less.
 The programs provide technical assistance and financing for development of drinking water, waste disposal, and stormwater systems in rural areas.

 Tax Incentive Programs—You can use some federal tax incentive programs to support green infrastructure projects, including:

-- DOE Energy Efficiency Savings -Green infrastructure can be integrated into project design to claim tax incentives and rebates.
+- DOE Energy Efficiency Savings EXIT-Green infrastructure can be integrated into project design to claim tax incentives and rebates.
 For example, in Eugene, Oregon, a new biofuel station built on an abandoned gas station site included a green roof, bioswales and rain gardens.
 Nearly $250,000 worth of tax credits reduced income and sales tax for the private company that built and operated the project.

-- Department of Treasury’s New Markets Tax Credit program, which encourages private investment in a range of project types in distressed areas (e.g., real estate or business development projects).
+- Department of Treasury’s New Markets Tax Credit programEXIT, which encourages private investment in a range of project types in distressed areas (e.g., real estate or business development projects).
 Awards are allocated to nonprofit and private entities based on their proposals for distributing the tax benefits.

 There are a number of federal, non-profit, and local resources available to help communities explore the available funding options for stormwater projects.
 These resources include assistance programs, publications, and financing tools.